ring0lab/darktoken/README.md

 Leveraging OAuth 2.0 to steal organization data for red team operations.

 # Future Features:
-* List users in the organization
-* List groups in the organization
 * List notes
 * List calendar events
 * Query for passwords